SeniorMars/seniormars.com/content/posts/trilogy/index.md

 ### Real-World Applications: From Proof Assistants to Functional Programming

-The Curry-Howard Correspondence has profoundly shaped both mathematics and computer science:
+The Curry-Howard Correspondence has shaped both mathematics and computer science:

 1. Proof Assistants & Dependently Typed Languages
    - Coq, Agda, and Lean allow us to write proofs as programs.